 Beer Zone supplied by Southern Tier Brewing Company (must be 21 years of age)

-Food catered by Super Duper Catering.
+Food catered by Fred’s Food Service.
 Breakfast and coffee in the morning followed by an amazing menu of lunch items.
 Free for participants and volunteers, available for purchase by spectators.